Kyuhisan/RIS-Group-Project/03-Backend/src/test/README.md

 1. **Controller Testing**:
    - **TaskControllerTest**: We tested basic CRUD operations for `TaskController`, including creating, deleting, updating, and retrieving tasks.
+   - **TaskRepositoryTest**: We tested the `TaskRepository` to ensure correct task storage and retrieval from the database.
+   `TaskRepository` was tested simultaneously with `TaskController`.
    - **TaskGroupControllerTest**: We tested CRUD operations for `TaskGroupController` to ensure the correct handling of tasks associated with task groups.
+   - **TaskGroupRepositoryTest**: We tested `TaskGroupRepository` to ensure task groups are correctly saved and retrieved from the database. `TaskGroupRepository` was tested simultaneously with `TaskGroupController`.

 2. **Testing with Different Annotations**:
    - **TaskControllerParameterizedTest**: We tested various scenarios for the `getTaskById` method using parameterized tests to check how the application behaves under different conditions.